Skip to main content

 • Increase transparency, accountability and public trust in the Queensland Government.

-Every year State Library completes the ODI Open Data Pathway maturity assessment to review the activities of our open data program.
-The Open Data Pathway is a self-assessment tool developed by the Open Data Institute (ODI) in the UK.
-These results help State Library identify areas of improvement and set specific actions in a plan to meet our open data goals for the year.
-The Open Data Strategy Action Plan 2020-21 outlines specific open data activities to help achieve our open data goals in 2020-21.
+State Library uses the Open Data Maturity Model from the Open Data Institute to review the activities of our open data program.
+The Open Data Maturity Model is a self-assessment tool developed by the Open Data Institute (ODI) in the UK.
+State Library identifies areas for improvement and sets specific actions to meet our open data goals for the year in our Open Data Action Plan.